AdyKalra/TestAutomation/cSharp/C#CourseNotes.md

        * Single- and multi-dimensional, for example, int[] and int[,]
     * Delegate types
        * User-defined types of the form delegate int D(...)
+### Class Type
+A class type defines a data structure that contains data members (fields) and function members (methods, properties, and others).
+Class types support single inheritance and polymorphism, mechanisms whereby derived classes can extend and specialize base classes.
+### Struct Type
+A struct type is similar to a class type in that it represents a structure with data members and function members.
+However, unlike classes, structs are value types and do not typically require heap allocation.
+Struct types do not support user-specified inheritance, and all struct types implicitly inherit from type object.
+### Interface Type
+An interface type defines a contract as a named set of public function members.
+A class or struct that implements an interface must provide implementations of the interface’s function members.
+An interface may inherit from multiple base interfaces, and a class or struct may implement multiple interfaces.
+### Delegate Type
+A delegate type represents references to methods with a particular parameter list and return type.
+Delegates make it possible to treat methods as entities that can be assigned to variables and passed as parameters.
+Delegates are analogous to function types provided by functional languages.
+They are also similar to the concept of function pointers found in some other languages, but unlike function pointers, delegates are object-oriented and type-safe.